-Governance & Participation Structure
+Governance and Participation Structure

 The Accountability Framework is being developed through a participatory process involving a wide range of stakeholders.
 These include individuals and organizations involved in setting, implementing, monitoring, and tracking ethical supply chain commitments, and those who are supporting such actions through efforts of government, local communities, and others.
 This page describes the governance structure and participation mechanisms for the Accountability Framework initiative according to the roles of the different groups who are involved.

 Steering Group: The Accountability Framework initiative is led by a diverse group of civil society organizations representing environmental and social issues from both global and producing country perspectives.
 These organizations comprise the Steering Group, which collectively takes decisions about the initiative’s strategic direction and reviews and approves draft and final elements of the Accountability Framework.
 Terms of reference for the Steering Group are available here.

 The Accountability Framework is being co-developed, vetted and refined through technical work streams and stakeholder engagement involving several key sets of contributors:

 - Working Groups comprised of global experts, key stakeholders, and representatives of related initiatives are leading the development of specific components of the Framework.
 These groups are charged with conducting technical analysis to inform each element and with incorporating diverse stakeholder perspectives related to their purview.
 Please see below for more information about the Land Working Group and Monitoring & Verification Working Group as well as the AFi’s work stream on reporting and assessment .
 Please contact us if you are interested in contributing to any of these topics.